-If you want to get the estimated value for an Eric Dickerson rookie card, email us or comment below.
+Email us or comment below if you want to get the estimated value for an Eric Dickerson rookie card.
 Make sure that you include two photos of the card in your inquiry.

-Eric Dickerson cards are still relatively cheap, and as a result, they are interesting investment options.
+Eric Dickerson cards are still relatively cheap, and as a result, they are exciting investment options.

-You can purchase high-quality cards for less than $100, giving you the option to buy in bulk.
+You can purchase high-quality cards for less than $100, allowing you to buy in bulk.

 While his career will not change in the coming months, Dickerson was named to the NFL 100th Anniversary All-Time Team in 2019.
 As a result, his cards could rise in value over the next few years.